inspired/TA-cisco_ios/README.txt

 ++ TODO
-* CIM compliance - test against the CIM Add-On for Splunk
 * In transforms.conf: NEED TO ADD extract_cisco_ios-general-wlc (8500) and remove the # extraction above.
 Because time ends up in reported_hostname

 ++ Troubleshooting the app